UHDanke/gd_docs/docs/triggers/items/time.md

 Unlike Item Edit, timers are not limited between -9999999.00 and 9999999.00.

+INF and NAN can be assigned using external editing.
+Assigning NAN to the timer's value breaks most functionality involving the timer.

 ### Spawn Mechanics

-Timers are processed in reversed spawn order.
+Timers are processed in spawn order on PC but in reversed spawn order on mobile.

 All IDs can be spawn remapped.
 For remap inheritance, the timer instance stores the remaps.